nubbsterr/ELK-SIEM-Setup/README.md

 Moment of truth, we should be able to `ssh` given any IP address and on port 2222.
 Run `ssh -p 2222 SERVER_USERNAME@127.0.0.1` and hope for the best!
 ![This took me like 20-30 minutes.](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/ssh-success.png)

-Success!
-We can now continue setting up our VM, or be like me and shutdown everything and chill :)

 # Continuing to setup Elasticsearch
 <strong>The horrors persist but so do we, let's continue!</strong> If your VM is not running right now, go and start it up.
 We'll SSH in just like before and get straight to business.